jan-bogaerts/mark/src/markdownCode.md

 - When the result-cache-service is created, it:
   - initializes the 'is-dirty' flag to false
   - initialize eventTarget `this.eventTarget = new EventTarget()`
+- load(inputServices): a function that is called after construction to load the cache from file and register all the event handlers:
   - registers the event handler 'handleFragmentDeleted' with the project service to monitor when a fragment is deleted
     - register using pseudo: `projectService.eventTarget.addEventListener('fragment-deleted', handleFragmentDeleted)`
   - registers an event handler with the project service to monitor when text fragments have changed
     - register using pseudo: `projectService.eventTarget.addEventListener('fragment-out-of-date', handleTextFragmentChanged)`
-  - and registers the same event handler for the `result-changed` event with each object that the parent transformer uses as input (provided in the constructor as a list of transformer services, each service has a field 'cache')
+  - and registers the same event handler for the `result-changed` event with each of the inputServices (each service has a field 'cache')
   - whenever the event handler is triggered (event.detail = fragment-key), the cache service checks in the secondary dictionary if there are any entries for that key.
 This allows the system to react to changes in single text-fragments, even though there were multiple input text-fragments (and so the keys in the primary dictionary are a concatenation of multiple titles).
     - for each key in the list:
       - search in the primary dictionary, if this contains an item for the key, store a reference to the item